Zaidux/ZenithProtocol/README.md

  * **Dynamic Quantization**: The model is now capable of performing **dynamic quantization**—it can automatically compress its own weights to increase inference speed when a bottleneck is detected.
 A human can still override this function, as per the original design.

- * **Spatial-Semantic World Model (SSWM)**: We introduced a new component, the **SSWM**, which allows the model to predict the future state of the game based on hypothetical moves.
+ * **Self-superviced World Model (SSWM)**: We introduced another component, the **SSWM**, which allows the model to predict the future state of the game based on hypothetical moves.
 This enables "what-if" scenario analysis, moving beyond reactive play to proactive strategic planning.

  * **Strategic Planner**: The ARLC is now enhanced with a **Strategic Planner** module.
 This allows the model to select and pursue high-level goals (e.g., "center control" in chess or "minimize gaps" in Tetris) and adjust its tactical decisions accordingly.